 Capital gains on disposal – possibly tax free compared to 18%/28% tax

-Hopefully when the property is sold this will be at a gain value as Capital Gains Tax (CGT) would be payable.
+Hopefully when the property is sold this will be at a gain value and Capital Gains Tax (CGT) would be payable.
 However, if the property is owned by the child and they have lived in this as their main residence all or part of the gain could be tax free under the principal private residence exemption.
 This compares to the normal CGT rate on residential properties of 18% (basic rate taxpayers) or 28% if higher rate.

 Inheritance tax advantage